Maternity Leave - Guidelines for Employees

 If you receive half pay and SMP that, when combined, exceeds your gross contractual pay we would restrict your payment to the level of your gross contractual pay.

-The 2012/13 rate of SMP, if you are earning more than the lower earnings limit, is the lower of £135.45 per week or 90% of average earnings for 39 weeks.
+The 2015/16 rate of SMP, if you are earning more than the lower earnings limit, is 90% of average weekly earnings before tax for the first six weeks and the lower of the statutory maternity rate per week or 90% of average weekly earnings for 33 weeks.
 The current rate of SMP can be found at the government website Gov.uk https://www.gov.uk/statutory-maternity-pay.

 Am I eligible to receive SMP?

-You must have 26 weeks or more service at the qualifying week (when you are 25 weeks pregnant), and your average weekly earnings must be at least equal to the lower earnings limit for National Insurance purposes (this is £5,564 per annum or £107 per week for the tax year 2012/13) to qualify for SMP.
+You must have 26 weeks or more service at the qualifying week (when you are 25 weeks pregnant), and your average weekly earnings must be at least equal to the lower earnings limit for National Insurance purposes to qualify for SMP.

 If you have been continuously employed by the University for less than 12 months before the expected week of childbirth, but have 26 or more weeks' service at the Qualifying Week, and if you are earning more than the lower earnings limit: